 - Refrigerate leftover beef taco filling in an airtight container within 2 hours and eat within 4 days.

 - You may freeze taco meat filling for longer storage.
-Transfer the leftover taco meat to zip-close freezer bags or freezer containers and freeze it for up to 4 months.
+Transfer the leftover taco meat to zip-close freezer bags or freezer containers and freeze it for up to four months.
 Thaw frozen taco meat in the refrigerator overnight.

 - To reheat taco meat, put it in a pan with a small amount of water and reheat it over medium-low heat until it reaches 165 F, which is the USDA recommended safe temperature for leftovers.

 - Counting carbs?
 Turn the taco mixture into a salad.
 Toss the seasoned meat with lettuce, halved grape tomatoes, and other vegetables, and top the salad with some quick pickled onions, shredded cheese, and sour cream or guacamole.
 Or swap out the standard tortillas with homemade keto tortillas or cauliflower tortillas.

 - If you are short on time, skip the chopping and mincing and add about 2 teaspoons each of garlic powder and onion powder along with the chili powder.